 In Cambridge, they typically cover at least 7 weeks of summer, run all-day, and are quite affordable (around $225/week in 2016).
 They are usually run by the different community schools, e.g. the MLK Summer Camp.
 Signups starts after Summer Camp Night, usually in early March.

 Coding/STEM camps - Coding camps are getting more popular now.
 They are typically more expensive, at $600-1000/week.
-Note a couple of them offer discounts before 1/31.
+Note a couple of them offer a bit of discount before 1/31.

 Overnight Camps - Many of these are a bit further out, and are a great way to get kids to do stuff outdoors and build confidence.
 Those usually cost a lot more, from $1000 to $2000 a week.
 They typically take older kids like 7 or 8+.